Biddy Mason: Legacy

 "If you hold your hand closed, nothing good can come in.
 The open hand is blessed, for it gives in abundance, even as it receives."

 After Mason's death on January 15, 1891, she was buried in Evergreen Cemetery in the neighborhood of Boyle Heights.
 On March 27, 1988, in a ceremony attended by the mayor of Los Angeles and members of the church she founded, her burial place was marked with a gravestone.

-Mason is an honoree in the California Social Work Hall of Distinction.
-She was also celebrated on Biddy Mason Day on November 16, 1989.
-A ceremony at the Broadway Spring Center unveiled a memorial to highlight her achievements.

 Near the site of Mason's home lies the 82-foot-long (25 m) installation in her honor.
 The concrete wall contains embedded objects that tell the story of Mason's life.

-Biddy Mason Park is near the site of Mason's home.
-It is a downtown Los Angeles city park and the site of an art installation describing her life.
+Mason was celebrated on Biddy Mason Day on November 16, 1989.
+A ceremony at the Broadway Spring Center unveiled a memorial to highlight her achievements.
+The site near Mason's home in downtown Los Angeles is an art installation describing her life.
 Artist Sheila Levrant de Bretteville designed an installation called Biddy Mason's Place: A Passage of Time.
 It is an 82 ft concrete wall embedded with objects that tell the story of Mason's life.

-Mason is featured in a mural by Bernard Zakheim originally installed in Toland Hall Auditorium at the University of California, San Francisco during the 1930s.
-The painting along with others in the series, was removed from the building before it was demolished as part of a campus upgrade.
+Mason is featured in a mural by Bernard Zakheim originally installed in Toland Hall Auditorium at the University of California, San Francisco, during the 1930s.
+The painting, along with others in the series, was removed from the building before it was demolished as part of a campus upgrade.
+Mason is an honoree in the California Social Work Hall of Distinction.

+In June 2024, Los Angeles City Councilmember Kevin de León introduced a motion to rename Pershing Square "Biddy Mason Park" after Mason.
+However, the motion stalled in committee, but would later be reintroduced by de León's successor, Ysabel Jurado, in August 2026.
+The city council unanimously approved the motion in September 2026.